 My parents moved from Switzerland to Canada in 1978, which is when I first started attending Lakeshore Evangelical Church.
 At six years old, it was also then and there that I met my future husband, Pete!

-Church was a safe place for us to go and learn English (I only spoke Swiss- German at the time), develop lasting friendships, grow in our faith, be exposed to music and drama, learn about commitment and use or develop our God-given gifts.
+Church was a safe place for us to go and learn English (I only spoke Swiss- German at the time).
+We were able to develop lasting friendships, grow in our faith, be exposed to music and drama, learn about commitment and use or develop our God-given gifts.

 I have fond memories of Church Picnics and Potlucks, Mission Sundays, Christmas Cantatas, Yard Cleanups and other fun activities that created a real team spirit among people from a variety of ages, backgrounds, cultures and races.
 It was amazing.